-The current dominant thinking about the nature of living things and the cognition with which they are endowed with is that their functionalities must all be reduced to " algorithms ".
-That is, sets of operating rules, instructions, applying to the development of more or less complex physico-chemical interactions such as oxygen and hydrogen gases that combine to form water.
+The current dominant thinking about the nature of living things and the cognition with which they are equipped is that their functionalities must all be reduced to " algorithms ".
+That is to say, sets of operating rules, instructions, applying to the development of more or less complex physico-chemical interactions such as oxygen and hydrogen gases that combine to form water.

-We would thus be highly sophisticated machines which would have spontaneously self-constructed by having the physically paradoxical capacity, given the entropic degradation of the universe, to ensure the durability of their structure in all circumstances, what characterizes them.
-This purely computational approach to life is not, however, scientifically founded.
+We would thus be highly sophisticated machines, which would have spontaneously self-constructed by having the physically paradoxical capacity, given the entropic degradation of the universe, to ensure the durability of their structure in all circumstances, what characterizes them.
+Over time, these living machines would have developed a more or less developed intelligence through self-learning information processing systems.